SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 *v20 not released yet*
 - Edittime: Fixed a new Visual Studio XP compatiblity bug, causing the object property readers to use uninitalized memory.
   If it's safe to use a static struct constructor, `ThreadSafeStaticInitIsSafe` is defined (on all platforms).
+- Edittime: Fixed crash when smart properties were upgraded and a new checkbox property was added, while an existing checkbox property was renamed.
+- Edittime: Added once-per-MFA property upgrade popup, instead of once for every frame with ext.
+  Default smart property upgrade now results in popup if it has to reset any properties to JSON values, once per MFA only.

 Changes until v19 release